Dewald928/TestV3/README.md

-# Complete Guide to Node Authentication with MySQL
+# Complete Guide to TestV2 with MySQL

-Code for the entire scotch.io tutorial series: Complete Guide to Node Authentication with MongoDB
+Complete Guide to Node Authentication with MySQL

 Current version database is ported to MySQL